rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 How does the confusion matrix compare with the one generated previously?

-## Task 5: Use Embedded R Functions To Leverage In-Database Parallel Processing
+## Task 5: Use Embedded R Functions to Leverage In-Database Parallel Processing

-5.1: Embedded R For Real-Time Model Building And Predictions
+5.1: Embedded R For Real-Time Model Building and Predictions

 Some of the most significant benefits of using OML4R can be derived from using Embedded R execution in your applications.
-Embedded R allows you to store and run R scripts in the database through either an R interface or a SQL interface, or both the interfaces.
+Embedded R execution allows you to store and run R scripts in the database using R and SQL interfaces.

 ```
 test <- function() {